Shreshta001/Cloud_Computing/Dockerize&Monitoring.md

 # 📸 Pixa Search App – Dockerized Deployment with Monitoring

 This project is a Dockerized image search application named **Pixa Search App**, which is built, pushed to Docker Hub, and deployed with integrated monitoring using **cAdvisor**, **Prometheus**, and **Grafana**.
+Go to your project directory and then follow as below:

 ---